Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 1. Select **+ Manage primary**.

 1. Select the folder icon next to the **Primary** box and navigate to the folder where you downloaded the certificate.
-If you don't see the .cer file in the list, ensure the view filter is set to **All files (*)**.
+If you don't see the .cer file in the list, set the view filter to **All files (*)**.
 Select the certificate and then select the gear icon next to the **Primary** box.

 1. The **Primary Certificate** dialog box appears.
 The **Subject** and **Thumbprint** fields contain information about the current Azure Sphere tenant and primary root certificate.